HireDale/hiredale.github.io/index.md

 ## **PRODUCT DOCUMENTATION**
 ---
-The following are sample user guides, release notes, and technical references for the **Daley Dose** application — an online prescription-based application I created as a concept project for technical portfolio purposes.
+The following are sample user guides, release notes, and technical references for the **Daley Dose** application — an application I created as a concept project for technical portfolio purposes.

 - [**Product Overview**](https://hiredale.github.io/daleydose/)
   Open the Daley Dose central hub, designed to simulate a real subscription‑based application's landing page.
 Use this hub to explore its main features, navigation, and available resources.